-When you apply for a groundwater licence, or have a professional apply on your behalf, you’ll need to specify the date of first use of the water.
+When you apply for a groundwater license, or have a professional apply on your behalf, you’ll need to specify the date of first use of the water.
 This is known as your “date of precedence” or “priority date”.

 Your date of precedence could become important during times of water scarcity or drought, or if a new user proposes to withdraw water at a rate and volume that could affect your water needs.
 The BC provincial government can apply a number of regulatory options to protect the rights of water users.
 The date of precedence establishes who’s allowed their full allocation of water first during times of water scarcity or drought.

 If you’re an existing user and you apply for a water license before March 1, 2022, you’ll be granted a date of precedence based on the date you began using groundwater, as determined by evidence submitted with your groundwater license application.
 Evidence could include: